 The International Diploma on Mental Health Law and Human Rights is currently accepting applications for the new academic year .
 The Diploma is a collaboration between WHO and the ILS Law College in Pune, India.

-This innovative Diploma builds the capacity of students to address human rights violations and to promote the rights of persons with mental disabilities in accordance with the United Nations Convention on the Rights of Persons with Mental Disabilities and other international human rights standards.
+This innovative Diploma builds the capacity of students to address human rights violations and to promote the rights of persons with psychosocial disabilities in accordance with the CRPD as well as other international and regional human rights norms and standards.
 Based on WHO MIND materials and tools, the course provides students with the opportunity to develop essential knowledge and expertise in the area of mental health, human rights and law.

-The one year Diploma includes both residential sessions and distance learning and is taught by a faculty of renowned international experts who have been actively involved in WHO's work to improve the human rights conditions for people with mental disabilities.
+The one year Diploma includes both residential sessions and distance learning and is taught by a faculty of renowned international experts who have been actively involved in improving the human rights situation for people with mental disabilities.

 The diploma covers key issues related to mental health and human rights:

 - The CRPD and other UN and Regional human rights systems and standards relating to people with psychosocial disabilities;

 - The role of mental health laws, policy and services in protecting rights;

 - Applying a human rights framework to the development of mental health policy, law and services;

 - Respecting, protecting and fulfilling the rights and promoting quality care in mental health services;